Health & Social Care Level 2 Diploma

 - Individual needs: understanding how needs vary across a diverse group of people and how to meet these needs in a caring and efficient fashion.

-You will undertake 60 hours of Health and Social Care work experience across two weeks.
-You will set yourself development goals for your time at placement, and you will review your successes and areas for improvement in order to develop the skills needed as a Health and Social Care professional.
+As part of the course, you will undertake 60 hours of Health and Social Care work experience across two weeks.
+You will set yourself development goals for your time at a work placement, and you will review your successes and areas for development in order to refine the skills that you will need as a Health and Social Care professional.

 - Diet and Nutrition